-Every year, in every part of the region, USD community projects serve people in need with a range of programs, such as:
+Every year, in every part of the region, USD partners with the local and global community on a range of programs, such as:

 - CASA (Center for Awareness, Service and Action) promotes cultural awareness and social consciousness by providing outreach opportunities and making lasting connections between USD and the community.